zstanecic/weather_plus/readme.md

 To add a new city: press the following item:

-* Set and Manage Your Cities...
-Displays or allows to set the current city from a list
+* Set and Manage Your Cities... - Displays or allows to set the current city from a list.
 * The following message is displayed only for the first time!
 Settings Preset None F1: help placing, F2: last TAB selection, F3: list and edit box, F4: control duration Weather Forecast, F5: volume controls.
 * In the edit box, enter a City, woeID or choose one from the list, if available.
 Note: The F5 key is available if the sound effects are activated.
 * After pressing enter on the item "Set and Manage Your Cities...", you will find other buttons as follows: